Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Budget: Dreams Garden Surf Lodge is found in the quieter area of Midigama.
 The family who owns Dreams Garden are incredibly kind and friendly.
 They made sure that our last few days in Sri Lanka were some of the best.

-After 3 weeks in Sri Lanka, it’s time to head home!
+After exploring Sri Lanka in 3 weeks, it’s time to head home!

 Depending on the time of your flight, I suggest you check into a homestay near the airport so that you can freshen up before your departure.